 Yuka App Tried & Tested – My Honest Review

-Recently updated on March 16th, 2024 at 09:34 pm
+Recently updated on October 16th, 2025 at 12:02 pm

 Yuka app review

 If you haven’t heard about it, Yuka is a mobile app that scans your food and beauty products.
 It gives each one a score that tells you how healthy it is for you.
 The scores range from “Bad” (0-25) to “Excellent” (75-100).
-And if something scores bad, Yuka suggests better options for you to pick from.
+And if something scores ‘Bad’, Yuka suggests better options for you to pick from.

 My experience using a Yuka app